 During this project's development, ASP's grant team worked to collaborate with principals, teachers, parents and community members to develop a program that meets the needs of all stakeholders.
 Principal Bullock was actively involved in the development of the project based learning activities and will continue to oversee the selection of students and staff.
 Currently, ASP has received support from a number of community partners.
 The Broward County Public Schools superintendent has pledged support of the ASP 21st CCLC program.
 Additionally, ASP received a letter of support from the principal of Walker Elementary, whom has agreed to provide the necessary space, resources, and required data, as well as help in identifying teachers and students for the program.
 The Center for Assessment, Strategic Planning, Evaluation and Research (CASPER) will provide evaluation and professional development services.
 Florida After School Snack Program & Summer Food Program will provide nutritious breakfasts, lunches, snacks and dinners to all students, as appropriate, based on hours of operation.
 Barnes and Noble provide educational and financial resources.
+McDonalds's, Golden

-McDonalds's, Golden Corral, Dunkin Donuts, and Galaxy Skateway provide student incentives to support academic achievement.
-Letters of commitment have been sent via email to Kidz Count, LLC., Mind lab, and Nexplore The Joy of Learning.
-All of the partnering agencies will receive a fully executed Memorandum of Understanding to formalize the working agreement within thirty (30) days of confirming their commitment via email.
-Reading Pals will also utilize the US Attorney's Office, Southern District of Florida to provide volunteers to read to students.
-Also, the Broward Center for Performing Arts will provide training, professional development, curriculum, and field trips to support academic achievement through Turnaround Arts.
+Corral, Dunkin Donuts, and Galaxy Skateway provide student incentives to support academic achievement.
+Reading Pals- United Way of Broward County and the US Attorney's Office, Southern District of Florida will provide volunteers to read to the students.
+The Broward Center for Performing Arts will provide training, professional development, curriculum, and field trips to support academic achievement through Turnaround Arts.